jnozzi/cocoadev.com/markdown/ReadAFilePieceByPiece.md

 	[aString appendFormat:@"%02x",bytes[a]];
 }
 [md5Data release];
-General/NSLog(aString);
+NSLog(aString);
 [aString release];

 It works very well and is faster than the terminal's md5 command.
 That's what I found, at least.
 Thanks for everybody who contributed to this solution.
 A 7 GB file took 3:13 with this code.
 The Terminal's md5 command calculated for 3:50.
 Take care,

---General/MatthiasGansrigler
+--MatthiasGansrigler
 ----
 Youre being wasteful here.
 You're seeking to the end of the file only to seek all the way back to the beginning.
 While I'm sure there are low-level optimizations involved that make this trivial, it's still a bad idea.
 The worst thing that could happen is that the filesystem might need to visit every sector the file occupies to determine its length!
-Why bother calculating the length of the file so early if you know that the     General/NSData object returned from     -General/[NSFileHandle readDataOfLength:] is only going to be actual data from the file, regardless of whether or not     current file pointer + max length > size of file?
+Why bother calculating the length of the file so early if you know that the     NSData object returned from     -[NSFileHandle readDataOfLength:] is only going to be actual data from the file, regardless of whether or not     current file pointer + max length > size of file?
 Bonus is you can forget about your whole messy division thing.

 Secondly, you seem to have missed the mark with the autorelease pool.
 You're almost there, but not quite.

 for (i=0;i<count + 1;i++)
 {
-	General/NSAutoreleasePool *pl = General/[NSAutoreleasePool new];
+	NSAutoreleasePool *pl = [NSAutoreleasePool new];

 	// Why do this?
 It makes no sense.
 All you're doing here is copying an autoreleased object over to a manually-retained object.
 	// This means you still have to worry about the autorelease pool (or else the autoreleased objects will accumulate just like before)
 	// but you *also* have to manually release your myData object!
 Needless.
 	//
-	// General/NSData *myData = General/[[NSData alloc] initWithData:[myHandle readDataOfLength:1048576]];
+	// NSData *myData = [[NSData alloc] initWithData:[myHandle readDataOfLength:1048576]];
 	//
 	// Do this instead.
-	General/NSData *myData = [myHandle readDataOfLength:1048576];
+	NSData *myData = [myHandle readDataOfLength:1048576];

 	MD5_Update(&context,(unsigned char *)[myData bytes],[myData length]);